Plumbing Hollywood

 Determine what type of faucet you have.

-• ball faucet contains a ball bearing.
+• A ball faucet contains a ball bearing.

-• cartridge faucet contains a cartridge.
+• A cartridge faucet contains a cartridge.
 The materials of the cartridge will vary, but handle often has a decorative cap.

-• ceramic-disk faucet contains a ceramic cylinder.
+• A ceramic-disk faucet contains a ceramic cylinder.

 Buy replacement kit for ball faucet: Ball faucets have several parts that will need to be replaced and some that require special tools.
 You won’t need to replace the entire faucet, just the faucet cam assembly.
 All of the stuff you’ll need, including tools, should be included in this type of kit that runs about $20 and is available in the plumbing section of most home repair shops.